micah-cecilia/micah-cecilia.github.io/registry.md

 </p>

 Note that there is no need to get the item exactly as listed on the registry.
 If you prefer to buy in a store or from a different site, you can still mark a gift as purchased so it will not be duplicated.
+Also, we may continue to make a few small additions to the list over the coming months.

 Feel free to contact either of us if you have any questions about the registry site.